 I hadn’t been back to the U.S. since the dreadful election of November 2016.
 To be perfectly honest, I wasn’t really sure I ever wanted to go back home, but when the opportunity to travel to Chicago presented itself, I bit and fell in love.
 Seriously, I can’t stop raving about this charming city!
 Chicago now easily ranks in my top four favorite hipster U.S. cities and it restored a little faith I have in my home country.
-I felt a welcome sense of community as I wandered the streets- full of personality, chatted with the friendly locals and as I explored the endless amounts of hipster and geeky things to do in Chicago.
+I felt a welcome sense of community as I wandered the streets- full of personality, chatted with the friendly locals and explored the endless amounts of hipster and geeky things to do in Chicago.
 If I wasn’t stuffing my face with top notch farm to table brunch WHILE ordering top shelf whiskey at 10 am, (yes you can do both of those things are the same time) I was finding nerdy things to do at the planetarium or beating my high score at the local arcade.
 On your next trip to Chicago, get away from downtown and into the peak hipster neighborhoods of Logan Square and Wicker Park with the best hipster and geeky things to do in Chicago.
 We’ll find amazing brunch, explore local markets, nerdy hot spots, drink craft cocktails and local beer and then lay our heads to rest and the coolest digs in the city with this hipster and geek guide to Chicago.

 **This hipster and geek guide to Chicago supports local businesses and sustainable travel in Chicago.
 So you can find the best geeky and hipster things to do in Chicago and feel good doing them**